 You’re not alone.
 75% of women will experience hot sweats at night during the menopause.
 In fact, it's one of the most common symptoms.

-How to relieve night sweats during the menopause
+How to prevent night sweats during the menopause

-There are all sorts of tricks and tips you can try to get relief from night sweats during the menopause.
+There are all sorts of tricks and tips you can try to get relief from menopausal night sweats.
 Here’s how to cope with night sweats during menopause:

 - Keep the room cool: Put a fan in your bedroom or leave windows open to keep your temperature down.

 - Wear natural fibres: Make sure that you wear a cotton rather than synthetic nightie or pyjamas to bed.
 Natural fibres are more breathable than synthetic alternatives, helping to keep you cooler as you sleep.

 - Know your triggers: Spicy foods, caffeinated drinks (such as tea and coffee), and alcohol are all known to be triggers for hot sweats.
 Try cutting these out before bed to see if it reduces the frequency or severity of your hot sweats.